Let's Talk Pulmonary Rehabilitation

-The programme itself will vary from state to state, and country too.
-But be assured whatever programme your Pulmonary Rehab takes it will offer you the best way to cope with your illness, knowledge to gain fitness, how to breathe easier, and offer a self management plan.
+The program itself will vary from state to state, and country too.
+But be assured whatever program your Pulmonary Rehab takes it will offer you the best way to cope with your illness, knowledge to gain fitness, how to breathe easier, and offer a self management plan.

 Which of the following best describes your COPD diagnosis?